 A bank guarantee is a useful financial instrument that instills confidence between two external parties entering into a contract together.
 Such bank guarantees promise that the financial institution will cover any debts to one party if the other party does not meet its obligations.
 Larger companies often require small businesses and startups to obtain a bank guarantee before doing business with them.
 These guarantees can help a small or new business secure large deals since the bank has shown confidence in them.

 If you want confidence in your bank for your personal accounts, consider SoFi.
 We help you bank smarter by offering you higher interest and no fees when you open our online bank account with direct deposit.
-You’ll earn an excellent 1.50% APY while paying no monthly, minimum-balance, or overdraft charges.
+You’ll earn a competitive APY while paying no monthly, minimum-balance, or overdraft charges.

 What is the purpose of a bank guarantee?